Invislaign – Chesterfield, MO

 Unlike traditional braces, which use unattractive metal brackets and wires to straighten teeth, Invisalign relies on discreet trays that are clear and almost invisible.
 When you begin your treatment, we’ll give you a series of these aligners.
 You’ll wear each one for 20 – 22 hours each day for about two weeks.
 Every time you graduate to a new aligner, your teeth get a little bit closer to where they’re supposed to be.

 The treatment process with Invisalign is pretty easy.
-It starts with a consultation in our office, where we’ll talk to you about your smile goals, take some X-rays, photographs, and impressions, and perhaps even show you a digital preview of what your smile might look like after Invisalign.
+It starts with a consultation in our dental office, where we’ll talk to you about your smile goals, take some X-rays, photographs, and impressions, and perhaps even show you a digital preview of what your smile might look like after Invisalign.
 This is the perfect opportunity to ask your dentist in Chesterfield any questions you have about the treatment.

 Throughout the process, you’ll stop into our every four to six weeks or so for periodic checkups.
 We’ll see how your teeth are doing, provide you with new aligners, and (hopefully) listen to your positive feedback about how you’re noticing the changes in your smile.